Sasanian art: Architecture

-The grandest buildings of Sassanid architecture were very large palaces in brick, with high vaulted halls, that were important in the development of the iwan in Islamic architecture.
-The Sassanids further developed the vaults and arches used by the Parthians, usually with a large opening to one side of the hall in iwan style.
+The grandest buildings of Sasanian architecture were very large palaces in brick, with high vaulted halls, that were important in the development of the iwan in Islamic architecture.
+The Sasanians further developed the vaults and arches used by the Parthians, usually with a large opening to one side of the hall in iwan style.

 Taq Kasra, the palace at Ctesiphon, is dominated by an arched hall, with much of the enormous vault still standing.
 The facade is elaborately articulated with columns and niches which once bore paintings and reliefs.

 The Palace of Firuzabad (Iran) was built by Ardashir I. It is located on a small lake, which opens to the main arch of the structure.
 From that opening on both sides slightly smaller halls present are also curved.
 Behind the main arch is also a hall with a dome 22-meters high., with two domed rooms on either side.
 Behind these rooms, there is a surrounding courtyard which connects all around.
 The walls of the rooms are divided by niches and once had rich stucco decorations.
 The area around the palace was once a garden.
 The garden, palace, and lake were all built together and were at a time connected.

 Urban planning

-The Sassanids built numerous new cities during their dynasty with elaborate planning.
+The Sasanians built numerous new cities with elaborate planning.
 Many of them are circular, mainly as a defensive tactical advantage it had during sieges.
 The walls of a round city could enclose with the same length of a larger area.
 But there were also rectangular-scale urban systems.
-These are usually associated with Roman architects who were abducted by the Sassanids.
-Although this was probably needed for the planning of these cities in the Sassanid style.
+These are usually associated with Roman architects who were abducted by the Sasanians.
+Although this was probably needed for the planning of these cities in the Sasanian style.
 Rectangular city facilities are therefore considered as an alternative Sasanian urban planning system.

 Firuzabad is a settlement built under Ardashir I and a well-documented example of Sasanian urban planning.
 The city had a diameter of 2 km and was circular.
 Two roads divided them into four districts, which in turn were divided into 5 smaller sectors and thus ordered the entire city in 20 sectors.
 The detailed planning seems to have continued in the surrounding landscape.
 Bishapur and Gundeshapur, however, are conversely perpendicular cities.
 Bishapur seems to have been developed by Roman craftsmen, since the local palace is decorated with mosaics in the Hellenistic style.